taaare/docker-spring-simple/README.md

 # Dockerized Spring Boot Application

-This project demonstrates a simple Spring Boot application that is containerized using Docker.
-The application includes a REST controller that returns "Hello, Docker!" when accessed.
+This was a very simple Spring Boot application that is containerizered with Docker.
+I built this to understand the underlying technology from the ground up.

 ## Table of Contents